-Fraport AG – which ranks among the world’s leading companies in the global airport business – offers a full range of integrated airport management services and boasts subsidiaries and investments on three continents.
+Fraport AG, which ranks among the world’s leading companies in the global airport business, offers, offers a full range of integrated airport management and consulting services.
+The company boasts a global portfolio of subsidiaries and other investments – including the operation of 24 airports on three continents.
 In business year 2016, the Fraport Group generated sales of €2.59 billion and profit of about €400 million.
 Some 105 million passengers used airports around the world in which Fraport has more than a 50 percent stake during 2016.
 In its Mission Statement, Fraport places the focus on customers.
 The Group’s commitment to ensuring a “good trip” to all passengers and travelers is also reflected in the corporate slogan: “Gute Reise!
 We make it happen”.
 This commitment applies to all of Fraport’s business activities and services both at Germany’s largest aviation hub in Frankfurt and the Group’s airports worldwide.

 At its Frankfurt Airport (FRA) home base, Fraport welcomed more than 60 million passengers and handled about 2.11 million metric tons of cargo (airfreight and airmail) in 2016.
-For the current summer timetable, FRA is served by 96 passenger airlines flying to 299 destinations in 97 countries worldwide.
-The majority of FRA’s destinations are intercontinental (beyond Europe) – underscoring Frankfurt’s role as a leading hub in the global air transportation system.
+For the current winter timetable, FRA is served by 89 passenger airlines flying to 262 destinations in 100 countries worldwide.
+With 128 intercontinental destinations, almost half of all destinations are intercontinental (beyond Europe) – underscoring Frankfurt’s role as a leading hub in the global air transportation system.
 In Europe, Frankfurt Airport ranks second in terms of cargo tonnage and is the fourth busiest for passenger traffic.
 With about 55 percent of all passengers using Frankfurt as a connecting hub, FRA also has the highest transfer rate among the major European hubs.

-Frankfurt Airport City has become Germany’s largest job complex at a single location, employing approximately 81.000 people at some 450 companies and organizations on site.
+Frankfurt Airport City has become Germany’s largest job complex at a single location, employing approximately 81,000 people at some 450 companies and organizations on site.
 Almost half of Germany’s population lives within a 200-kilometer radius of the FRA intermodal travel hub – the largest airport catchment area in Europe.
-FRA Airport City also serves as a magnet for other companies located throughout the economically vital Frankfurt/Rhine-Main-Neckar region.
-Thanks to synergies associated with the region’s dynamic industries, networked expertise, and outstanding intermodal transportation infrastructure, FRA’s world route network enables Hesse’s and Germany’s export-oriented businesses to flourish in global growth markets.
-Likewise, FRA is a strategic gateway for companies wanting to access the huge European marketplace.
+FRA also serves as a magnet for other companies located throughout the economically vital Frankfurt/Rhine-Main-Neckar region.
+Thanks to synergies associated with the region’s dynamic industries, networked expertise, and outstanding intermodal transportation infrastructure, FRA’s world route network enables Germany’s export-oriented businesses to flourish in global markets.
+Likewise, FRA is a key gateway for companies wanting to access the huge European marketplace.
 Thus, Frankfurt Airport – which is strategically located in the heart of Europe – is one of the most important hubs in the global logistics chain.